Juren Stone and Juren Sedan Chair

 舉人石與舉人轎

-The Huang family located in Shennong Village, Lijia Nei, is a prominent family of the original Dasha Community (known for being wealthy), whose ancestors achieved successful academic honors during the Qing Dynasty, including several who passed the imperial examination or were listed as "gongsheng".
-It was said at that time that the residents of Huangzuo did not need to cross anyone else's land to reach Guanyin Mountain, illustrating their wealth and influence.
-In front of the Huangzuo Sanheyuan at Lane 143, Zhonghua Road, one can still see a pair of stones known as the "scholar stones," which were traditionally raised with flags in front of scholarly households to signify their status and rank.
-The Huangzuo still preserves the private sedan used by their ancestors, commonly referred to as the "scholar's sedan."
+The Huang family located in Lizinei, Shuinan Village, is part of the original Dashar community (a well-known prominent family, with several ancestors having achieved the status of juren or gongsheng during the Qing Dynasty.
+It was said that the people of Huangcuo did not need to pass through others' lands to reach Guanyin Mountain, indicating their wealth and influence).
+In front of the Huangcuo Sanheyuan at Lane 143, Zhonghua Road, one can still see a pair of flagstone pillars (commonly known as juren stones), which used to display the official flags at the entrances of the scholarly families, proclaiming their status and rank.
+Inside Huangcuo, a private sedan chair that was used by the ancestors, commonly referred to as the juren jiao, is also well-preserved.

 Recommended Hotel Bookings